-Karin Holm graduated from the University of British Columbia in 1991 with a Bachelor of Arts and in 1994 she received her Bachelor of Elementary Education.
+Karin Holm graduated from the University of British Columbia in 1991 with a Bachelor of Arts, and in 1994 she received her Bachelor of Elementary Education.
 She also has a Diploma in Fine Arts (Music Education) from the University of Calgary and completed her Graduate Certificate in Special Education at Queen’s University.
-With almost 30 years experience as a teacher, Karin has a wide range of experience working with children of all ages and abilities.
+With almost 30 years experience as a teacher, Karin has acquired a high level of proficiency teaching children of all ages and abilities.

 Karin is currently a certified member with the Academy of Orton-Gillingham Practitioners and Educators in the United States and has been designated a Structured Literacy Dyslexia Interventionist by the International Dyslexia Association.
 She has continued her studies by participating in courses on the subject of English Morphology and Syntax, as well as completing intensive workshops in the study of sentence structure and paragraph writing.
 Karin has also completed course work at the Atlantic Seaboard Dyslexia Education Centre in Multisensory Math and a program of instruction in Orton-Gillingham Multi-sensory Basic Academic math.

-Karin is passionate about teaching children with learning differences and works hard to ensure her students are feeling success while they build their confidence and self-esteem.
+Karin is passionate about teaching children with learning differences and works hard to ensure her students are feeling success while they build their self-esteem and confidence.